yuhua-chen/MCLog/README.md

 If you encounter any issues you can uninstall it by removing the `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/MCLog.xcplugin`.

+## Notice

+If you upgrade OSX to 10.11(El Capitain), please run this command `sudo xcodebuild -license` after install MCLog.

 ## License

 MCLog is under MIT.
 See the LICENSE file for more info.